danielfung/syndication-template/dlar/README.md

 Example: Name: Rat, USDA: No(false)

  ```
-2. Locations will be matched by Building or Room.
+2. Locations will be matched depending on type:example) Building
  ```
-facilityRoom => Room
-facilityBuilding => Building
+facilityRoom => Room - will be found by Room #, and Building Name facilityBuilding => Building - will be found by Building Name
  ```

 3. ID used in DLAR.IACUC